The Perfect Weekend Getaway in Paso Robles, California

 Nearby…

-• Horseback riding with Central Coast Trailrides, a company that organizes guided tours of the nearby nature by horseback.
+Horseback riding with Central Coast Trailrides, a company that organizes guided tours of the nearby nature by horseback.

-• Biking the backroads.
+Biking the backroads.
 Bring your own bike or rent one, and spend a day biking around Paso Robles.
 However, summers get hot 🥵 here.
-If it’s between June - August, you’re better off swapping your bike for a pair of hiking shoes and driving to coastal Montaña de Oro State Park, where temps can be as much as 30-40 degrees cooler.
+If it’s between June - August, you’re better off swapping your bike for a pair of hiking shoes and driving to coastal Montaña de Oro State Park, where temps can be as much as 30 degrees cooler.

-• Tour the nearby farms.
+Tour the nearby farms.
 It’s not just wine that grows here, Paso is a major agricultural region.
 Swing by lavender farms like Hambly, or farm stands with organic produce, like Templeton Family Farms (closed Sundays) or Mount Olive (open Sat + Sun).
 There’s even a farm trail map if you want to spend an entire day bouncing around.

-• The "Field of Lights" at Sensorio is an outdoor art installation that lights up the landscape at night, and an excellent, all-ages friendly activity to end a day with before or after dinner.
+Visit Field of Lights" at Sensorio (photo above), an outdoor art installation that lights up the landscape at night, and an excellent, all-ages friendly activity to end a day with before or after dinner.
+There are also food options on site.

 Within a 45-minute drive…